Santa Clara, Utah: History

-Hamblin's first home in Santa Clara was destroyed in the flood.
+Hamblin's first home in Santa Clara was destroyed in the 1862 flood.
 His second wife Rachael saved one of their young children from drowning, but the child soon after died from exposure.
 Rachael never fully recovered from exposure she suffered during the flood.
 Swearing to avoid such a risk again, Hamblin built a new home on a hill in Santa Clara.
 It is owned today by the Church of Jesus Christ of Latter-day Saints (LDS Church), which operates it as a house museum.
-Mormon missionaries give daily tours.
+Latter-day Saint missionaries give daily tours.